From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 - Intelligent, connected products operating at the edge

-Institutions modeled on IISc could anchor:
+Institutions modeled on IISc could anchor this corridor by integrating:

 2. The Resource–Materials–Industry Corridor